flairNLP/flair/resources/docs/TUTORIAL_TRAINING_TEXT_CLASSIFIER.md

                   )
 ```

-*(If you don't have a big GPU to fine-tune transformers, try `DocumentPoolEmbeddings` or `DocumentRNNEmbeddings` instead; sometimes they work just as well!)*

 Once the model is trained you can load it to predict the class of new sentences.
 Just call the `predict` method of the
 model.